metabrainz/musicbrainz-docker/README.md

-# MusicBrainz slave server with search and replication
+# MusicBrainz mirror server with search and replication

 [![Build Status](https://travis-ci.org/metabrainz/musicbrainz-docker.svg?branch=master)](https://travis-ci.org/metabrainz/musicbrainz-docker)

-This repo contains everything needed to run a musicbrainz slave server with search and replication in docker.
+This repo contains everything needed to run a musicbrainz mirror server with search and replication in docker.

 ## Table of contents